isomerpages/isomer-designacademy/_lesson-modules/Research Insights.md

 **What users value in school websites:**

 *   Ease of use and convenience.
-Users value information that is available and upfront.
-High-level information can be easily found on the homepage.
-They want to be able to quickly scan for information.
+Users want information that is available and upfront, so that they can quickly scan for what they need on the homepage

-*   Well-structured navigation.
-Users value clear navigation headers which help them to navigate across the site easily.
+*   Straightforward navigation.
+Users value well-structured navigation headers as it helps them to navigate across the site easily and directs them to information they need.

 *   Relevant content.
-Users value information that is relevant and useful to them.
+Users want information that is useful and relevant to their needs.
 Having excessive, duplicated, or outdated information does not help them.

 *   Engaging & visual content.
 Users value pictures and graphics that can give them a better sense of the school environment and culture.